Kill Bill: Volume 1: Accolades

 Uma Thurman received a Golden Globe Best Actress nomination in 2004.
 She was also nominated in 2004 for a BAFTA Award for Best Actress in a Leading Role, in addition with four other BAFTA nominations.
 Kill Bill: Volume 1 was placed in Empire Magazine's list of the 500 Greatest Films of All Time at number 325 and the Bride was also ranked number 66 in Empire magazine's "100 Greatest Movie Characters".
+In 2025, the film ranked number 61 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 48 on the "Readers' Choice" edition of the list.
 Neither Kill Bill movie received any Academy Awards (Oscars) nominations.

 Sequel

-A sequel, Kill Bill: Volume 2, was released in April 2004.
+A direct sequel, Kill Bill: Volume 2, was released in April 2004.
 It continues the Bride's quest to kill Bill and the remaining members of the Deadly Viper Assassination Squad.
 Volume 2 was also a critical and commercial success, earning over $150 million.

 Legacy

 Kill Buljo is a 2007 Norwegian parody of Kill Bill set in Finnmark, Norway, and portrays Jompa Tormann's hunt for Tampa and Papa Buljo.
 The film satirizes stereotypes of Norway's Sami population.
 According to the Norwegian newspaper Dagbladet, Tarantino approved of the parody.

-The Pussy Wagon vehicle from Kill Bill: Volume 1 made a cameo in the 2010 music video for Lady Gaga's song "Telephone" at Tarantino's behest.
+The Pussy Wagon vehicle from Volume 1 made a cameo in the music video for Lady Gaga and Beyoncé's 2010 song "Telephone" at Tarantino's behest.
+The 2023 single "Kill Bill" by the American singer-songwriter SZA was inspired by the film.